 • GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

-Glaucoma is when the optic nerve (connects the eye to the brain) and retina become damaged due to high fluid pressure within the eye.
+Glaucoma is when the optic nerve (which connects the eye to the brain) and retina become damaged due to high fluid pressure within the eye.
 It’s a painful condition that causes blindness if left untreated.

 Eye fluid and glaucoma